 The First-Year Seminar must be taken in the first semester (fall semester) of a first-year student's academic program.
 The seminar may not be repeated in subsequent semesters.
 Transfer students are exempted from this course.

-Rationale: The purpose of this component of the general education program is to develop students' ability to reflect critically, logically and speculatively on significant topics and ideas and to express their reflections clearly and concisely in writing.
-This course serves as a foundation for additional writing instruction that will occur in Cultural Heritage I and II, Natural Science II and the 200-level religion requirement.
-This requirement addresses the "Knowing How" criteria of critical thinking; reading, listening and viewing with understanding, sensitivity and critical acumen; the use of computer technology and library research facilities; and written and oral communication.
+Rationale: The primary purpose of this component of the general education program is to equip Hope College students with essential writing skills and practices for education and life.
+This course serves as a foundation for additional writing instruction that occurs in Cultural Heritage I and II, Natural Science II, and the 200-level religion requirement.
+Expository Writing I addresses the "Knowing How" criteria of critical thinking; reading and listening with understanding, sensitivity, and critical acumen; the use of library research facilities; and written communication.

 Course: English 113 - Expository Writing I

-A four-credit course to be taken during the first year of a student's academic program.
-Emphasis in this course will be on the student's ability to express thoughts clearly and cogently in writing.
-The course will also stress the development of basic skills in critical thinking and the use of the library.
-This course is taught topically; the area of exploration is left to the discretion of the instructor with all areas of exploration linked to one or more of the objectives listed under "Knowing About."
-All sections of this course will focus on the writing process, and the shaping of the reading and classroom activity is done with the writing objective constantly in mind.
+A four-credit course normally completed during the first year of a student's academic program.
+Emphasis in the course will be on the student's ability to express thoughts clearly in writing.
+The course also stresses the development of critical thinking skills and use of the library.
+Generally the course is taught topically, leaving the area of exploration to the discretion to the individual instructor.
+All sections of the course focus on the writing process, and all instructors shape their courses with writing objectives constantly in mind.

-Some sections of this course may emphasize Global Learning; these sections will also satisfy the global learning component of the general education program.
+Some sections of this course may emphasize global learning; these sections may also satisfy the global learning component of the general education program.

 Rationale: The purpose of Health Dynamics is to help students understand the principles of exercise, proper diet and stress management and to establish habits and skills that will enable them to reach and maintain good health and fitness for life.
 This requirement addresses the "Knowing About" criterion of what it means to be physical beings in a physical world.